Yes, America's Anchorman is away this week, and this is your undocumented anchor man, Mark Stein, sitting in.

 And I had no idea what it was.

-In other words, uh community action.
+In other words, a community action.

-In other words, they're community organizers, just like uh President Obama and they were, quote, seeking applications for several positions funded in full or part by the American Recovery and Reinvestment Act, unquote.
+And they were, quote, seeking applications for several positions funded in full or part by the American Recovery and Reinvestment Act, unquote.

 That's the stimulus to you and me.

-The first job they were advertising was for something called the ARA projects coordinator.
+The first job they were advertising was for something called the ARA Projects Coordinator.

 So the first new job created by the stimulus was a job coordinating other programs funded by the stimulus.

-That's that's great news, isn't it?
+That's great news, isn't it?

-So the second new job created by stimulus funding would fund someone uh to write to people asking for additional funding for projects funded by the stimulus.
+So the second new job created by stimulus funding would fund someone to write to people asking for additional funding for projects funded by the stimulus.

-The third job was a marketing specialist to increase public awareness of ARA funded services.
+The third job was a marketing specialist to increase public awareness of ARA-funded services.

 That's all the stimulus is funding.

-Uh and that is uh that is uh the the action required to change the economic, the core economic dynamic in America at the moment to prevent us tipping into the post-prosperity era, which is where we're heading if this uh if this keeps up, uh would require, for example, changes in corporate tax rates, changes in corporate tax rates.
+And that is the action required to change the economic, the core economic dynamic in America at the moment to prevent us tipping into the post-prosperity era, which is where we're heading if this keeps up, would require, for example, changes in corporate tax rates, changes in corporate tax rates.

-And it announced that it was uh reorganizing itself as a Canadian corporation, uh, quote, to take advantage of Canadian tax rates, unquote, to take advantage of Canadian tax rates.
+And it announced that it was reorganizing itself as a Canadian corporation, quote, to take advantage of Canadian tax rates, unquote.

 What kind of crazy phrase is that?

-When did American executives start saying things like to take advantage of Canadian tax rates?
+When did American executives start saying things like, to take advantage of Canadian tax rates?

 So in other words, you will have a corporate tax rate north of the border that is less than half of what it is south of the border.

-Now, when you look at the problems in the property market, look at the problems in the property market, uh, what is the government solution?
+Now, when you look at the problems in the property market, look at the problems in the property market.

 Cap and trade.

-So on the one hand, they're driving, they're making it harder to operate a business in the United States, and on the second, the they're making it more expensive just to live here.
+So on the one hand, they're driving, they're making it harder to operate a business in the United States.

 And if you look at most Western European countries, it's actually quite hard to.